-Road trips are synonyms with summer, it gets us Outside Suburbia, whether that is outskirts of Dallas on the country roads or somewhere in Europe.
+Road trips are synonyms with summer, it gets us Outside Suburbia, whether that is the outskirts of Dallas on the country roads or somewhere in Europe.
 We have gotten lost in Andalusia before, went chasing after lavender in Provence one summer and drove around the ring round in Iceland last summer.
-This summer we decided to visit the pristine Austrian and Swiss Alps and came up with a 2 week itinerary that covered the some of the best of route, at least for a first time trip… we are so enamored with this region: the mountains, the windy roads along the clear streams, the pretty villages on the foothills of gloriously green mountain ranges with window boxes covered with blooms.
+This summer we decided to visit the pristine Austrian and Swiss Alps and came up with a 2 week Austria & Switzerland road trip itinerary that covered the some of the best of Alps, at least for a first time trip… we are so enamored with this region: the mountains, the windy roads along the clear streams, the pretty villages on the foothills of gloriously green mountain ranges with window boxes covered with blooms.
 The grass on the Alps is a shade of green so pure and shimmers gold when the sun hits it, we were jealous of the cows and sheep grazing away happily with no care in the world.

 The 5 Series BMW we rented was fitted BMW Heads-Up Display that projects all information relevant to the journey directly into the driver’s field of vision, allowing to fully concentrate on driving.
-Mr Suburbia mentioned a few times during the trip how the display included data such as the current speed, speed limit information including no-overtaking indicator along with information and warnings.
+Mr. Suburbia mentioned a few times during the trip how the display included data such as the current speed, speed limit information including no-overtaking indicator along with information and warnings.
 The icons projected onto the windscreen were displayed in a high resolution and in full color making them easy to read.
 The roads signs are not often in English, so you can easily miss exits, take the wrong one and getting lost – having the navigation system really helped.

-We bought Vignette which are basically, a pre-paid toll sticker that is placed on the windscreen of the car.
+We bought Vignette which is basically, a pre-paid toll sticker that is placed on the windscreen of the car.
 All of the freeways (autobahn), federal highways (Bundesstraße) and expressways (Schnellstraßen) in Austria are cashless and the stickers, called “Vignette” are required by all drivers in order to use the motorways.
 You can buy these at the gas stations, some rental cars already come with them.
 When we were near the Swiss border, we got Vignette for the Swiss motorways.
 The local police conduct regular checks on all vehicles and issue very expensive fines for cars not displaying a Vignette.

-From Vienna to Geneva, here are the highlights of our Best of Alps road trip – we drove about 1500 kilometers… Mr Suburbia did, I chalked up the route and navigated.
+From Vienna to Geneva, here are the highlights of our Best of Alps road trip – we drove about 1500 kilometers… Mr. Suburbia did, I chalked up the route and navigated.

 Hohe Tauern National Park

-Some where along the Swiss Roads
+Somewhere along the Swiss Roads